wp-plugins/ultimate-blogroll/readme.txt

 Russian translation: Nickolay Avdeev

 == Installation ==
-There is a wizard available which will guide you thought the installation process.
+Ultimate Blogroll has a wizard which will guide you through the installation process.

 == Frequently Asked Questions ==